Thursday 3st March

 How can I manage my stress?

 Increase your resilience by putting yourself first.
-Eat healthy, keep hydrated, keep moving, have a bedtime routine to get off to sleep, learn to say no, use time management to get a balance of enjoyment and achievement.
+Eat healthily, keep hydrated, keep moving, have a bedtime routine to get off to sleep, learn to say no, and use time management to get a balance of enjoyment and achievement.

-For more information on how to put any of these into place, visit https://www.stress.org.uk/national-stress-awareness-month/
+For more information on Stress Awareness Month, visit https://www.stress.org.uk/national-stress-awareness-month/

 « Back to News & BlogQuality | Clinically focused | Flexible | Innovative